 Flatfoot Deformity (Planovalgus)

 The arch of the foot is maintained by strong ligaments and tendons, which in some patient can fail over time and stretch.
-This leads to a progressive collapse of the arch of the foot which can result in deformity, usually the heel also points outwards.
-This can be very painful and make finding footwear difficult.

 This is a progressive condition which typically gets worse and eventually leads to severe arthritis of the foot and ankle.
 The current medical term used for this problem is progressive collapsing foot deformity (PCFD).